Legal system of Saudi Arabia: Reforms and developments since 2008

 The Saudi system of justice has been criticized for being slow, arcane, lacking in some of the safeguards of justice and unable to deal with the modern world.
 In 2007, King Abdullah issued royal decrees with the aim of reforming the judiciary and creating a new court system.
 With the launch of labor courts on November 25, 2018, the reforms have been completed, including the creation of the Supreme Court and the transfer of the Board of Grievances' commercial and criminal jurisdictions to the general court system.
 The specialist first instance courts now comprise general, criminal, personal status, commercial and labor courts.
 The Sharia courts have therefore lost their general jurisdiction to hear all cases and the work load of the government's administrative tribunals have been transferred to the new courts.
 Another important change is the establishment of appeal courts for each province.
 It has been claimed that the reforms will establish a system for codifying Sharia and incorporating the principle of judicial precedent into court practice.

 Significant progress has been made with the publication, on January 3, 2018, of a sourcebook of legal principles and precedents.

 In 2008, the Specialized Criminal Court was created.
 The court tries suspected terrorists and human rights activists.
 On 26 June 2011, the court started trials of 85 people suspected of being involved in Al-Qaeda in the Arabian Peninsula and the 2003 Riyadh compound bombings, and in September 2011 another 41 al-Qaeda suspects appeared in the court.
 In the same year, the court held trial sessions of human rights activists, including Mohammed Saleh al-Bejadi, co-founder of the Saudi Civil and Political Rights Association (ACPRA) and Mubarak Zu'air, a lawyer for long-term prisoners, and a protester, Khaled al-Johani, who spoke to BBC Arabic Television at a protest in Riyadh.
 The court convicted 16 of the human rights activists to sentences of 5–30 years on 22 November 2011.

 In 2009, the King made a number of significant changes to the judiciary's personnel at the most senior level by bringing in a younger generation.
 For example, as well as appointing a new Minister of Justice, a new chairman of the Supreme Judicial Council was appointed.
 The outgoing chairman was known to oppose the codification of Sharia.
 The king also appointed a new head of the Board of Grievances and Abdulrahman Al Kelya as the first chief justice of the new Supreme Court.
-As of January 2013 royal decree, the Supreme Judicial Council will be headed by the justice minister.
+A January 2013 royal decree ruled that the Supreme Judicial Council will be headed by the justice minister.
 The chief justice of the Supreme Court will also be a member.

+In what is considered "one of the most significant steps of legal reform it has taken for decades", the Saudi judicial system officially released thousands of previously unpublished court cases to the public in 2015.